freemanlatrell/blog/freemanlatrellblog/content/post/building-operator-an-collection-with-ansible-lightspeed.md

 ## Step 5: Create the Operator using the IBM Operator Collection SDK
 With our playbooks in place and the `operator-config.yml` file properly configured, it's time to proceed with the validation of our Operator Collection in OpenShift.
 Thankfully, we can simplify the entire manual process of packaging the collection, uploading it to the IBM z/OS Cloud Broker, and configuring the operator and host via the IBM z/OS Cloud Broker UI.
 Instead, we can effortlessly execute the `create_operator.yml` playbook, conveniently provided by the IBM Operator Collection SDK, by utilizing the `ocsdk-create-operator` [alias][alias-commands] on the command line.

 During this step, we'll be prompted to enter the desired name, host, and port for the endpoint we'd like our operator to execute against.
 Additionally, we'll need to provide our SSH credentials for establishing a connection to the designated host.
 By executing the playbook, the IBM Operator Collection SDK takes care of generating all the necessary resources to deploy our operator in OpenShift.
-Soon after, our operator will be smoothly installed within our designated namespace.
+Soon after, our operator will be installed within our designated namespace.

 {{< rawhtml >}}